-20. Once the principal regulator issues a dual failure-to-file cease trade order, the effect under section 4D.1 of Multilateral Instrument 11-102 Passport System, in each passport jurisdiction where the issuer is a reporting issuer, is that a person or company must not trade in a security of the issuer, except in accordance with the conditions, if any, contained in the order.
+18. Once the principal regulator issues a dual failure-to-file cease trade order, the effect under section 2 of Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders, in each MI 11-103 jurisdiction where the issuer is a reporting issuer, is that a person or company must not trade in a security of the issuer, except in accordance with the conditions, if any, contained in the order.
 The conditions of a failure-to-file cease trade order may include a variation or partial revocation.
 The order of the principal regulator also evidences the OSC's decision.
 As a result, trading in the securities that are subject to the failure-to-file cease trade order is also prohibited in Ontario.